-To obtain an order of default pursuant to Fed.
+To obtain an entry of default pursuant to Fed.
 R. Civ.
 P. 55(a), the plaintiff must file a written request with the Court.
 This request shall contain the last known address of the defendant.
-Promptly upon entry of an order of default, the Clerk shall mail the order of default to the defendant at the address stated in the request and to the defendant's attorney of record, if any, together with a notice informing the defendant that the order of default has been entered and that the defendant may move to vacate the order within 30 days after its entry.
+Promptly upon the entry of default, the Clerk shall mail the entry of default to the defendant at the address stated in the request and to the defendant's attorney of record, if any, together with a notice informing the defendant that default has been entered and that the defendant may move to vacate the entry of default within 30 days.